This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 No prescription is required.
 CODE3 is a cosmetic product formulated for topical use.

 Yes.
-A 2018 double-blind RCT in the British Journal of Dermatology (Dhaliwal et al., PMID 29947134) compared bakuchiol 0.5% twice daily with retinol 0.5% once daily over 12 weeks.
-Both groups showed comparable improvement in photoaging and fine lines, and bakuchiol users reported less facial scaling and stinging.
+A 2018 double-blind RCT in the British Journal of Dermatology (Dhaliwal et al.) compared 0.5% retinol to 0.5% Bakuchiol twice daily for 12 weeks.
+Both groups showed equivalent improvement in photoaging and fine lines, with Bakuchiol showing significantly fewer adverse events.

 This page is intended for licensed healthcare professionals.
 CODE3 is a cosmetic product, not a drug.
 Clinical references are provided for informational purposes.
 Individual patient results will vary.
 These statements have not been evaluated by the FDA.
 Consult current clinical literature for patient care decisions.